Cross Platform Frameworks for App Development

 • Notable Apps: Kivy Launcher, Hello World apps (educational)

-The Evolving Landscape of Cross-Platform Development in 2025
+The Evolving Landscape of Cross-Platform Development

 In a digital-first world where users expect seamless, high-performance applications across all devices—mobile, desktop, web, and beyond—cross-platform frameworks have become the cornerstone of modern app development.
 The frameworks discussed—Flutter, React Native, Xamarin, Ionic, Cordova, NativeScript, Unity, Electron, Qt, and Kivy—represent the pinnacle of cross-platform innovation, each offering unique capabilities tailored to different needs.